tc39/proposal-temporal/README.md

  - `minute` : Integer value representing the minute within the hour, from `0` through `59`.
  - `second` : Optional.
 Integer value representing the second within the minute, from `0` through `59`.
  - `millisecond` : Optional.
 Integer value representing the millisecond within the second, from `0` through `999`.
+ - `microsecond` : Optional.
+Integer value representing the microsecond within the millisecond, from `0` through `999`.
  - `nanosecond` : Optional.
-Integer value representing the nanosecond within the millisecond, from `0` through `999999`.
+Integer value representing the nanosecond within the microsecond, from `0` through `999`.

 ### Properties
 ```js